 In the Bin Packing Problem a set of items must be grouped into bins of a certain size (capacity of the bin): the aim is to minimize the total number of bins.

 In the Cutting Stock Problem a set of items must be cutted from Stocks of a certain size (length of the stock): the aim is to minimize the total number of stocks.

 In the past several different methods were developed by researcher in order to solve this couple of very interesting and practical problems, including linear programming, heuristics, and evolutionary algorithms such as genetic algorithms and ant colony optimization systems [1, 2, 3, 4, 5].
-Being known that in Operational Research only small size problems can be exhaustively investigated in order to find the "Absolute optimum" solution, it's obvious that any solver attempt aims to find a more general "Optimum solution" which only sometimes can be also an "Absolute optimum".
+Being known that in Operation Research only small size problems can be exhaustively investigated in order to find the "Absolute optimum" solution, it's obvious that any solver attempt aims to find a more general "Optimum solution" which only sometimes can be also an "Absolute optimum".

 To complicate things it should be noticed that in practice it's fairly common to tackle problems with bins of multiple sizes, or stocks of multiple length.
 This leads to an exponential growth of the problem size.

 It should be clear by definitions given that the Bin Packing Problem and the Cutting Stock Problem share a common nature.
 The algorithm proposed in this work is able to handle both of them.

 To understand how this application works we follow an example that I took from